Anestis Nastos: Club career

 Nastos started his career in Ilisiakos F.C. and after 2 years in which he made 23 appearances without scoring a single goal, he signed for Egaleo, from which he left 1 year later.
-He then moved to Volos for the side of Niki Volou F.C.
-He left after 1 season in which he made just 1 appearance.
+He then moved to Volos for the side of Niki Volos He left after 1 season in which he made just 1 appearance.
 During the 2011–12 season he signed for Ethnikos Asteras F.C. in which he scored his first, but he left after just 1 season to sign for AO Kerkyra.
 But after just 6 months, he left to sign for Fokikos A.C.
 During the 2013–14 and 2014–15 seasons he played for Paniliakos F.C. and Panegialios F.C.
 Where he had a total of 46 appearances and 2 goals.
-In 2015, he signed for Olympiacos Volou FC before moving to the historic side of Crete, OFI 1 year later.
+In 2015, he signed for Olympiacos Volos before moving to the historic side of Crete, OFI 1 year later.
 During the 2019–20 season, he was the captain of OFI in the Greek Super League.